OpenTopography/RGR-pdal-topo/README.md

 ## Containerized Development Environment for the RGR NSF-INTERN Project
-- request pointclouds from 3DEP to create grids
+- Use PDAL to request pointclouds from The National Map and 3DEP Entwine Server
+- Generate DEM grids using PDAL and GDAL
-- compute metrics on DEMs
+- Compute metrics on DEMs

-- Setup is tested for Windows running Docker & VSCode-Remote Containers
+** Setup is tested for Windows running Docker & VSCode-Remote Containers

 ## Required Software: